sopermanspace/Unity_OpenAI/README.md

     HTTP/1.1 404 == WRONG ENDPOINT
 </span>

-                        ANY-OTHER ISSUE PLEASE WRITE THE ISSUE IN THE ISSUES SECTION
+                      FOR ANY-OTHER ISSUEs, PLEASE WRITE THE ISSUE IN THE ISSUES SECTION
  ***************************************************************************************************